OwenDostie/ringtone/README.md

 - pen testing
 - fetch api / axios for client/server communication
 - common types between client and server
+- players have a time bank
+- allow host to pick the amount of time

 ## links
 - react - https://react.dev/learn